 Why Depending on Social Media and Email Marketing Alone Is a Risky Strategy

-Many event organizers use social media and e-mail to communicate with their followers, to invite them to events and thereby sell tickets and other extras.
-This strategy can be effective, especially if budget for social media is not an issue, you have a lot of time and resources at your fingertips and you have a team of influencers or ambassadors on board.
-Although, for most event organizers that isn’t the case, so focusing all your efforts on social media and e-mail marketing can be a risky strategy.
+Many event organizers use social media and e-mail to communicate with their followers, invite them to events, and thereby sell tickets and other extras.
+This strategy can be effective, especially if the budget for social media is not an issue.
+You have a lot of time and resources at your fingertips, and you have a team of influencers or ambassadors on board.
+Although that isn’t the case for most event organizers, focusing all your efforts on social media and e-mail marketing can be risky.
 Here’s why:

 image source: gadgetstouse.com

-- Events are already difficult to promote; there’s a million events out there and only so many potential visitors with money to spend and the ability to visit.
+- Events are already challenging to promote; there are a million events out there and only so many potential visitors with money to spend and the ability to visit.
 This will almost certainly get more difficult due to the impact of COVID-19, as it will create an even busier events calendar.
-Plus, events may be forced to present similar line-ups to their competitors due to artists or speakers having limited availability because of traveling restrictions.
+Plus, events may be forced to present similar line-ups to their competitors due to artists or speakers having limited availability because of travel restrictions.
 It will be harder to stand out from the crowd.

-- It’s a fact that paid advertising can help event businesses get more reach, but you’re dealing with a very crowded marketplace where everyone is competing to get the most tickets sales at the same time and from a similar audience – and this drives up costs per click.
+- It’s a fact that paid advertising can help event businesses get more reach.
+Still, you’re dealing with a very crowded marketplace where everyone is competing to get the most tickets sales simultaneously and from a similar audience – and this drives up costs per click.

 - Paid advertising also takes time and requires considerable skill and experience to set up and optimize campaigns.
-It’s just not possible to launch your campaigns and see how they go.
+It’s not possible to launch your campaigns and see how they go.
 They need regular monitoring and well-informed adjustments to be successful.
-If you are not familiar with managing paid advertising campaigns or you don’t have someone in-house who can do this, it’s best to work with a professional online event marketing agency who can guide you through the process and help ensure your campaigns are a success.
+Suppose you are not familiar with managing paid advertising campaigns, or you don’t have someone in-house who can do this.
+In that case, it’s best to work with a professional online event marketing agency that can guide you through the process and help ensure your campaigns are a success.

-- Social media platforms can change their guidelines and policies – also with little notice.
+- Social media platforms can also change their guidelines and policies with little notice.
 They can also go out of existence altogether.
-So, it’s even more important to reduce your dependence on specific social media channels.
+So, it’s even more critical to reduce your dependence on specific social media channels.

 How Owning and Managing Your Event Data Can Enhance Your Event Promotion

 Managing and promoting events is hard work.
-So, knowing that you’re completely in control of your marketing data is a huge weight off your mind.
+So, knowing that you’re entirely in control of your marketing data is a massive weight off your mind.

-Rather than adopting a potentially risky and expensive social media strategy for your event promotion, why not own the data that you’ve invested so much time in collecting?
-By opting to use an integrated customer data platform you can:
+Rather than adopting a potentially risky and expensive social media strategy for your event promotion, why not own the data you’ve invested so much time collecting?
+By opting to use an integrated customer data platform, you can:

 image source: blog.relevant-digital.com

 - Create 360-degree customer profiles to help you get to know your audience better.
-You’ll get a variety of valuable insights into your most loyal and engaged fans through profile scoring.
-You can then prioritize rewarding these valued customers and boost your customer loyalty and retention even further!
+You’ll get various valuable insights into your most loyal and engaged fans through profile scoring.
+You can then prioritize rewarding these valued customers and further boost your customer loyalty and retention!

 - Attract new audiences via targeted social media campaigns and own that data too.

-- Increase opportunities for up-sell and cross-sell by communicating specific value-add offers to your fans, such as merchandise for their favourite artists, food and drink vouchers or discounts for future events.
+- Increase up-sell opportunities and cross-sell by communicating specific value-add offers to your fans, such as merchandise for their favorite artists, food and drink vouchers, or discounts for future events.

 - Save time and resources – and improve accuracy - by automating your customer journeys and communications.

-- Integrate your payment engines, improving the customer journey, streamlining your processes and reducing the time you spend on admin.
+- Integrate your payment engines, improve the customer journey, streamline your processes, and reduce the time you spend on admin.

-- Keep track of how your event campaigns are progressing and adapt your messaging and communications accordingly.
+- Keep track of how your event campaigns progress and adapt your messaging and communications accordingly.